 The YAM’s parking lots are wheelchair-friendly.
 Designated parking spaces in the main museum lot are located to the left (north) when entering from the North 27th Street driveway.
 Designated parking spaces in the Visible Vault lot are on the north side of the lot, which is the side closest to the building.

 Bench seating is available throughout the galleries and at our second building, the Visible Vault, at 505 North 26th Street.

 With the exception of some safety-related directional signage, our signage is not in Braille, but both interpretive and directional signage have enlarged print.
 The content of printed brochures and interpretive material is often accessible on the YAM’s website or can be provided in enlarged print format upon request.
 If requested in advance, enlarged print interpretive materials can be ready for your arrival.

-Wheelchairs and walkers are available for loan, but only at our main museum building at 401 North 27th Street.
+Wheelchairs and walkers are available for loan at our main museum building at 401 North 27th Street.
 Adapted strollers for children with disabilities are allowed in both buildings.

 Senior Art Connection tours are designed for retirement home visitors and early-stage Alzheimer’s or dementia patients and their care partners.
 Tour participants experience and discuss art together on a tour led by a specially trained guide.

 The galleries are furnished with an ever-changing array of hands-on stations, and our staff is ready to assist you with any questions you may have.
 Contact us to discuss how we can provide an enjoyable guided visit that will meet your needs, such as tactile tours or sit-down studio experiences.